Seven interesting Smart car facts about the brand that put the microcar market on the map

 The U.S. microcar market is still somewhat unpredictable, but we do know 2017 saw the sale of just under 45,000 units, so there is a demographic for it.
 While Smart cars are a lot more popular in Europe than they are in the U.S., the focus on phasing out gas engines, and selling fully electric models may affect that.

 Chances are you will have the most success if you live in highly populated, city areas, but that doesn’t mean you should ignore them entirely if you don’t.
-Use your CRM tools to analyze your demographic.
+Use your automotive CRM software to analyze your demographic.
 You may be surprised to see that niche exists and is available to you.

 Interested in an Affordable, Full-Featured Auto Dealer CRM?